jsakamoto/CssClassInlineBuilder/README.md

 ## Notice

-The `CssClass()` method uses the .NET CLR "Reflection" feature to parse the object's `bool` property.
+The `CssClass()` method uses the .NET CLR "Reflection" feature to parse the object's properties.

 This means that using the `CssClass()` method can degrade performance.